amisrs/match/README.md

 	- keyword_cleaner.py
 	- unsw_keyword_updater.py

+4. Calculating similarity score
+	- cosine2.py *

-4. Extracting email addresses from outlines.
+5. Extracting email addresses from outlines.
 	- regex_emails.py

 The results of all of these scripts are written to the database.
 From there, the [front-end](https://github.com/imjeremyhi/ExchangeCourseMatcher) reads the database and displays the information.

+* You will need to download the enwiki_dbow model before running this script, and extract it to processor/

 ## Requirements
 [glove.6B.zip](https://nlp.stanford.edu/projects/glove/) - Pretrained model based on Wikipedia used for vectorizing.